N-modal steady water waves with vorticity: Abstract

 \section{Abstract}

-The problem for two-dimensional steady gravity driven water waves with vorticity is investigated.
+Two-dimensional steady gravity driven water waves with vorticity are considered.
 Using a multidimensional bifurcation argument, we prove the existence of small-amplitude periodic steady waves with an arbitrary number of crests per period.
 The role of bifurcation parameters is played by the roots of the dispersion equation.